Chicago Fire FC: Overview

-Chicago Fire FC was founded as Chicago Fire Soccer Club on October 8, 1997.
+Chicago Fire Football Club was founded as Chicago Fire Soccer Club on October 8, 1997.
 The club is named after the Great Chicago Fire of 1871; the official founding date of the team was the 126th anniversary of that event.
 The owner and chairman of the Fire is Joe Mansueto, who purchased the club in 2019.
 The club president is Ishwara Glassman-Chrein; Georg Heitz was appointed sporting director in December 2019; The Fire were originally based at Soldier Field from 1997 to 2006.
 From 2006 to 2019, the club played at SeatGeek Stadium, a stadium originally built for the club, at 71st and Harlem Avenue in Bridgeview.
 In 2019, with the change of ownership to Joe Mansueto, the Fire returned to Soldier Field for the 2020 MLS season.
 The Fire are currently one of the most successful clubs in the U.S. Open Cup, winning championships in 1998, 2000, 2003, and 2006.

 Many notable players have worn the Fire shirt, including U.S. internationals Chris Armas, Carlos Bocanegra, Frank Klopas, DaMarcus Beasley, Brian McBride, Tony Sanneh, Cory Gibbs, Ante Razov, Josh Wolff, Eric Wynalda and Jon Busch.
 Some of the club's other notable American professional players include C.J.
 Brown, Jesse Marsch, Chris Rolfe, and Zach Thornton.
-The Fire also have a reputation for importing international talent, from established veterans like Bastian Schweinsteiger, Pável Pardo, Piotr Nowak, Cuauhtémoc Blanco, Tomasz Frankowski, Lubos Kubik, Hristo Stoichkov and Jorge Campos; in addition to younger players such as Patrick Nyarko, Marco Pappa, Damani Ralph, Bakary Soumaré and Nery Castillo.
+The Fire also have a reputation for importing international talent, from established veterans like Bastian Schweinsteiger, Pável Pardo, Piotr Nowak, Cuauhtémoc Blanco, Tomasz Frankowski, Luboš Kubík, Hristo Stoichkov and Jorge Campos; in addition to younger players such as Patrick Nyarko, Marco Pappa, Damani Ralph, Bakary Soumaré and Nery Castillo.

 Chicago was once the home of the Chicago Sting who competed in the top-level North American Soccer League (NASL) from 1975 to 1984.
 They spread their home games at Soldier Field, Wrigley Field, and Comiskey Park.
 The Sting won the Soccer Bowl twice: 1981 and 1984.
 They were the only club other than the New York Cosmos to win multiple titles in the NASL.
-One of the club's notable players was German forward Arno Steffenhagen.
+Some of the club's notable players were Argentine striker Pato Margetic and German forwards Karl-Heinz Granitza and Arno Steffenhagen.